-- · All tests and projects will be posted on Google Classroom a week in advance. - \cdot During the first semester 6th grade will not have more than one test on a day.
+- · All tests and projects will be posted on Google Classroom by Monday each week. - \cdot During the first semester 6th grade will not have more than one test on a day.
 This does NOT include quizzes. - Students may turn in late HW for a 20% penalty for up to a week.
 After a week it is up to the teacher's discretion to accept late work and he/she will determine the grade deduction.